DataIntellectTech/TorQ/docs/dataaccess.md

 ---------------------------
 94.81  93.82  8.43   7.43
 ```

-Such behaviour is not demonstrated when using freeform queries
+Such behaviour is not demonstrated when using freeform queries for example:
 ```
 g"querydict"
 tablename     | `quote